 Business relocation is caused by the expansion of the company or the end of the lease.
 Once a business is relocating as an expansion, it means a good thing to the organization because it means the business is growing and need more space to carry out its duties.
 Choosing an office for your business isn’t an easy task but once you choose a location for your business, moving to the location should be the next step.

 Business relocation includes a mechanism that includes evaluating the risks and benefits of the move, as well as a detailed checklist of relocation tasks.

 Create a timeline

 Organizing a move can be a challenge with all the equipment and furniture contained within an office.
 Evaluate the current situation of your company’s office to see how you want the new office to be placed and how you plan to make it happen within your designated budget.
-2-3 months before the move, you’ll need to make sure employees are well aware of when changes will be occurring.
-Schedule time for updating the phone services and obtaining the necessary permits, licenses and insurance policies.
+2 to 3 months before the move, you’ll need to make sure employees are well aware of when changes will be occurring.
+Schedule time for updating the phone services and obtaining the necessary permits, licenses, and insurance policies.